bor0/gidti/manuscript/chapter4.md

 X> ### Exercise 24
 X>
-X> Create a program that accepts a `String`, and then prints the length of the input string.
+X> Create a program that accepts a `String` and then prints the length of the input string.

 X> ### Exercise 25
 X>